fedekunze/specs/insurance/insurance.md

 - In the event of slashing, refunds are payed to each delegator,  from oldest to newest issuance date of the insurance (i.e by using a FIFO queue).

-- Each delegator gets payed  $refund = SlashingInfraction \times Validator.Power \times Coverage​$ `(1)`, which is deducted from the validator operator's balance.
-  - Were `SlashingCondition` is a reference to a slashing parameter (eg. double sign, downtime, etc).
+- Each delegator gets payed  `refund = SlashingInfraction * Validator.Power * Coverage​$ (1)`, which is deducted from the validator operator's balance, where `SlashingCondition` is a reference to the value of the slashing infraction parameter.

 ## Specification